 Jesse M. Hostetter, DVM, PhD, DACVP

-This course was offered in 2011 and 92% of the participants rated the course an 8, 9, or 10 out of 10 with 42% rating it a 10.
+This course has previously been offered and last year three quarters of the participants rated the course an 8, 9, or 10 out of 10 with 36% rating it a 10.
 Here are comments from several users:

 Quotes from most recent participants: